MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/segoe-ui-symbol-font.md

 Many of the icons also have mirrored forms available for use in languages that use right-to-left text directionality such as Arabic, Farsi, and Hebrew.

 ## Using the icons
-If you are developing an app in C#/VB/C++ and XAML, you can use specified glyphs from Seogoe MDL2 Assets with the [Symbol enumeration](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.symbol).
+If you are developing an app in C#/VB/C++ and XAML, you can use specified glyphs from Segoe MDL2 Assets with the [Symbol enumeration](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.symbol).

 ```xaml
 <SymbolIcon Symbol="GlobalNavigationButton"/>